Approximating the Distribution of the Median and other Robust Estimators on Uncertain Data: Introduction

 The main challenge is in modeling these robust estimators.
 As we do not have precise locations of the data, there is not a single minimizer of $\cost(x,Q)$; rather there may be as many as $k^n$ possible input point sets $Q$ (the combination of all possible locations of the data).
-And the expected value of such a minimizer is not robust in the same way that the mean is not.
+And the expected value of such a minimizer is not robust in the same way that the mean is not robust.
 As such we build a distribution over the possible locations of these cost-minimizers.
-In $\b{R}^1$ this distribution is of size at most $O(nk)$, the size of the input, but in $\b{R}^2$ it may be as large as $k^n$.
+In $\bb{R}^1$ (by defining boundary cases carefully) this distribution is of size at most $O(nk)$, the size of the input, but already in $\bb{R}^2$ it may be as large as $k^n$.

-Thus, we design algorithms to create an approximate support of these median distributions.
-We create small sets $T$ such that each possible median $m_Q$ from a possible point set $Q$ is within a distance $\eps \cdot \cost(m_Q, Q)$ of some $x \in T$.
-Under reasonable assumptions we can create a set $T$ of size $O(k/\eps)$ in $\b{R}$ in $O(nk \log (nk))$ time.
-The size $O(k/\eps)$ is essentially tight since there may be $k$ large enough modes of these distributions, each requiring $\Omega(1/\eps)$ points to represent.
-In $\b{R}^2$ our bound on $|T|$ is $O(k^2/\eps^2)$ under similar assumptions, or $O(d/\eps^2)$ in $\b{R}^d$ when we don't need to cover sets of medians $m_Q$ which occur with probability less than $\eps$.
-Then we can map weights onto this support set $T$ exactly in $O(n^2 k)$ time in $\b{R}^1$ or approximately in either case in $O(1/\eps^2)$ time.
+\subparagraph*{Our Results.} We design algorithms to create an approximate support of these median distributions.
+We create small sets $T$ (called an \emph{$\eps$-support}) such that each possible median $m_Q$ from a possible point set $Q$ is within a distance $\eps \cdot \cost(m_Q, Q)$ of some $x \in T$.
+In $\bb{R}$ we can create a support set $T$ of size $O(k/\eps)$ in $O(nk \log (nk))$ time.
+We show that the bound $O(k/\eps)$ is tight since there may be $k$ large enough modes of these distributions, each requiring $\Omega(1/\eps)$ points to represent.
+In $\bb{R}^d$ our bound on $|T|$ is $O(k^d/\eps^d)$, for the Tukey median and the geometric median.
+If we do not need to cover sets of medians $m_Q$ which occur with probability less than $\eps$, we can get a bound $O(d/\eps^2)$ in $\bb{R}^d$.
+In fact, this general approach in $\bb{R}^d$ extends to other estimators, including the Siegel estimator~\cite{Sie82} for linear regression.
+We then need to map weights onto this support set $T$.
+We can do so exactly in $O(n^2 k)$ time in $\bb{R}^1$ or approximately in $O(1/\eps^2)$ time in $\bb{R}^d$.